IaaC/MaCAD-AIA22-IdentifAI/01 notebooks/README.md

 Clustering streets - used for clustering and defining the street types.

-augmented_streets_ml_ - train the linear regression model for predicting the UHVI index from the collected features for every street.
+augmented_streets_ml_ - used for training the linear regression model for predicting the UHVI index from the collected features for every street.